DecisionsDev/odm-docker-kubernetes/platform/eks/README.md

 ibmcharts/ibm-odm-prod	22.1.0       	8.11.0.1   	IBM Operational Decision Manager
 ```

-You can now proceed to the [Create an RDS database (20 min)](#3-create-an-rds-database-20-min).

-### 3. Create an RDS database (20 min)
+### 3. (Optional) Create an RDS database (20 min)

+ODM on K8s is provided with a ready to use internal database based on PostgreSQL that can be used empty or with pre-populated samples.
+If you want to install an ODM demo quickly, you can use this internal database.

+But, if you prefer to be more on a entreprise mode, follow the next step explaining how to use an AWS RDS database.

-This project uses PostgreSQL but the procedure is valid for any database supported by ODM.
+This following step is using PostgreSQL but the procedure is valid for any database supported by ODM.

 To set up the database, follow the procedure described here [RDS PostgreSQL database](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_CreateDBInstance.html).